mhs/mh-platform-ui/README.md

 You can import and load the platform's controllers alonside the ones for your own application.
 Here's an example from a rails app.

+Note that we consume js components from the `lib` directory rather than directly from `src`.
+It's problematic to set up webpack/babel to transpile files from `node_modules` so it's common convention to distribute a `lib` directory that has been transpiled by [babel](https://babeljs.io/).

 ```js
 import Rails from 'rails-ujs';